LIZ BRADLEY

 STEPHANIE OMENS

-Theatre and Therapy
+Theatre & Therapy

 Stephanie Omens is a Licensed Creative Arts Therapist, and Mental Health Counselor, Registered Drama Therapist, Board Certified, and Certified Child Life Specialist.
 Stephanie Omens is in private practice having previously worked in the hospital setting with medically compromised children whose lives are affected by hospitalized circumstances.
 She has been an adjunct instructor at New York University, since 2005.
 Explaining to children complicated bereavement is her research and upcoming publication, Fall 2023 by Rutledge Press, Drama Therapy And the Bereaved Child: Telling The Truth To Children About Death and Dying.